pentagramswheel/libra/README.md

 ## Persistence

-The project saves and loads data from four Google Sheets spreadsheets, two each for the `Log` and `Graduate` classes.
+The project saves and loads data from Google Sheets spreadsheets, for the <medium><a href='https://github.com/pentagramswheel/libra/blob/main/src/main/java/bot/Engine/Cycles/ManualLog.java'>ManualLog</a></medium>, <medium><a href='https://github.com/pentagramswheel/libra/blob/main/src/main/java/bot/Engine/Graduate.java'>Graduate</a></medium>, <medium><a href='https://github.com/pentagramswheel/libra/blob/main/src/main/java/bot/Engine/Cycles/PointsCalculator.java'>PointsCalculator</a></medium>, and <medium><a href='https://github.com/pentagramswheel/libra/blob/main/src/main/java/bot/Engine/Profiles/Profile.java'>Profile</a></medium> classes.

 These spreadsheets are connected and interacted with using the Google Sheets API, linked through the Gradle components of this project.
 Feature summary updates are also sent, through the channel the user originally typed commands in, by the bot using the Discord JDA API, also linked through Gradle.

 The `lp/io undo` commands allows a user to revert a cycle command, by saving and loading the previous cycle command, saved in text files.

+The `lp/io cyclescalc` commands allow a user to perform a Cycle Top 10 calculation, while updating the section leaderboards.

+The `mit profile` commands allow a user to create and modify their official MIT profile.

-The `badwords.txt` text file, partially created by `nantonakos`, is referenced when finding profanity within phrases.
+The <medium><a href='https://github.com/pentagramswheel/libra/blob/main/badwords.txt'>badwords.txt</a></medium> text file, partially created by `nantonakos`, is referenced when finding profanity within phrases.

 ----